mr91i/envos/README.md

 ## 2. Features

+## Key Features of `envos`

-1. **Flexible Model Generation**: `envos` enables users to generate models based on either built-in models or numerical simulation data.
-Users can choose the buil-in models for each regions:
+1. **Flexible Model Generation**: `envos` enables users to generate models based on built-in models or numerical simulation data.
+The built-in models are available for each of the three regions, where the chosen models are combined into a physical model:
-   - **Inner Envelope**: The Ulrich-Cassen-Moosman (UCM) model, a solution for the collapse of a rotating, isothermal cloud core, based on the ballistic model of Ulrich (1976).
+   - **Inner Envelope**: The Ulrich-Cassen-Moosman (UCM) model, a solution for the collapse of a rotating isothermal cloud core, based on the ballistic model of Ulrich (1976).
-   - **Outer Envelope**: The Terebey-Shu-Cassen (TSC) model, which represents a self-similar solution of a rotating isothermal sphere collapsing inside-out.
+   - **Outer Envelope**: The Terebey-Shu-Cassen (TSC) model, which represents a self-similar solution of an isothermal sphere collapsing under its own gravity.
-   - **Disk**:  power-law plus exponential-tail model, capable of representing a protoplanetary disk with specified mass, outer radius, scale height, and temperature.
+   - **Disk**: A power-law plus exponential-tail model, capable of representing a protoplanetary disk with specified mass, outer radius, scale height, and temperature.
-    Users also have the option to input their own kinematic data for more customized model generation.

-2. **Consistent Temperature Structure Calculation**: `envos` calculates the temperature structure in a manner consistent with the provided density structure, ensuring self-consistency in the physical conditions of the model.
+2. **Consistent Temperature Structure**: `envos` calculates the temperature structure in a manner consistent with the provided density structure by using RADMC-3D (Dullemond et al. 2012; website: [https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/); github: [https://github.com/dullemond/radmc3d-2.0](https://github.com/dullemond/radmc3d-2.0)).

-3. **RADMC-3D Integration**: `envos` facilitates easy utilization of RADMC-3D for thermal structure calculation and synthetic observations, providing a seamless workflow from model generation to observational simulation.

-4. **Model Analysis**: `envos` offers tools for model analysis, including:
+3. **Model Analysis**: `envos` offers tools for model analysis, in addition to usual physical structures, including:
-   - **Streamlines**: `envos` can generate physical quantities along streamlines, lines that are tangent to the velocity field at every point, aiding in the visualization of material flow within the model.
-   - **Column Density**: `envos` can calculate the column density in various directions (r-, θ-, z-direction).
-Column density, a measure of the amount of material along a line of sight, is a crucial aspect of observational astronomy.
+   - **Column Density**: `envos` can calculate the column density in various directions (r-, θ-, z-direction, for now).
+Column density, a measure of the amount of material along a line of sight, is useful to compute optical depths.
+   - **Streamlines**: `envos` can generate physical quantities along streamlines and visualize of the sreamlines in the model.

-5. **Observational Simulation**: `envos` provides user-friendly tools for performing observational simulations.
-These tools can simulate images, spectral line profiles, and position-velocity diagrams, while accounting for the effects of telescope beam size and observational noise.
+4. **Observational Simulation**: `envos` provides user-friendly tools for performing observational simulations via the RADMC-3D ray-tracing mode, which produces cube data (2 axes of a observational view and 1 axis of a line-of-sight velocity) in general, accounting for the effects of telescope beam size and finte resolution in the velocity.

+5. **Observation Data Analysis**: `envos` provides ways to analyse cube data obtained from simulated observations.
+   - **Data Stacking and Slicing**: `envos` can generate integral intensity data, position-velocity data, and line profile data.
-6. **Cube Data Analysis**: `envos` offers tools for analyzing cube data, including the calculation of data correlation, a measure of the similarity between two data sets.
-This can be particularly useful when comparing simulated observations with actual observations.
+   - **Data Correlation**: `envos` can calculate data correlation between two observational data, a measure of the similarity between two data sets.
+This is particularly useful when comparing simulated and actual observations.

-7. **Easy Configuration Management**: `envos` employs a user-friendly configuration system for easy management of parameters, enabling users to conveniently set up and modify their simulations.
+6. **Easy Configuration Management**: `envos` employs a user-friendly configuration system for easy management of parameters, enabling users to conveniently set up and modify their simulations.

-8. **Multi-Core Processing**: `envos` is designed to leverage multi-core processing using OpenMP, allowing for efficient computation by parallelizing tasks and distributing them across multiple cores.
+7. **Multi-Core Processing**: `envos` is designed to leverage multi-core processing using OpenMP, allowing for efficient computation by parallelizing tasks and distributing them across multiple cores.
 This feature significantly accelerates the simulation and analysis processes, especially for large and complex models.

-9. **Plotting Tools**: `envos` provides a comprehensive set of plotting tools for visualizing models and observation data.
+8. **Plotting Tools**: `envos` provides a comprehensive set of plotting tools for visualizing models and observation data.
 These tools can plot gas temperature, density, and velocity profiles, as well as observational outputs such as images and spectral line profiles.

-10. **Python 3 Support**: All source codes in `envos` are written in Python 3 (version 3.6 or later), ensuring accessibility to a wide range of users and compatibility with modern Python environments.
+9. **Python 3 Support**: All source codes in `envos` are written in Python 3 (version 3.6 or later), ensuring accessibility to a wide range of users and compatibility with modern Python environments.